United Church of Canada: 2010s

-Kindred Works
+2020s

 In May 2022, Kindred Works, a real estate company, was started in association with the United Church.
 Kindred Works operates as the asset manager for the United Property Resource Corporation, which is owned by the United Church and tasked with getting positive social utility from church property.
 Kindred Works aims to renovate existing United Church properties by adding rental units sufficient to house 34,000 people over 15 years.
 One-third of the new company's projects are planned as below-market rental properties partially financed by the Canada Mortgage and Housing Corporation.
 All projects will have KPMB Architects as lead designers.
 At it launch, it had eight projects in progress, four of which, including the St. Luke's United Church are in Toronto, with twenty projected to be started by the end of the year.